ronakgh97/blaze-db/README.md

 - Reads text data from a specified file.
 - Chunks the data into smaller batches (configurable batch sizes).
-- Generates vector embeddings for each batch using Jina AI API.
+- Generates vector embeddings for each batch using Ollama API.
 - Stores the generated embeddings on disk in binary format for optimal performance.
 - Fast parallel loading of embeddings from disk using memory-mapped files.
 - **Semantic similarity search with multiple distance metrics** (Cosine, Euclidean, Dot Product).